-Frustration and gloom with Orbán on eve of Ukraine summit
+Frustration and gloom with Orbán ahead of Ukraine summit

 Expecting continued stalemate at and after Thursday's summit, EU officials have been exploring alternative options without Orbán.

-"There's no intention to leave Hungary out," an EU official said.
-"But many members did see this question of the war in Ukraine as existential and that's why the look at all those scenarios".
+"There's no intention to have Hungary out," an EU official said.
+"But many members did see this question of the war in Ukraine as existential ... and that's why they look at all those scenarios".

 'Plan B'